seb-oss/green/libs/core/README.md

 <gds-button *nggCoreElement>Click me!</gds-button>
 ```

+The `*nggCoreElement` directive comes from the `NggCoreWrapperModule` you imported above.
+It has the same pupose as the custom html template tag mentioned in the Lit example above: It handles custom element scoping for you.

 ### Using React

 In most cases, we already exort React wrappers for these components from the `@sebgroup/green-react` package.
 In those cases you can just use those.
 But you can also easily create your own wrappers using `@lit/react`.